neeco1991/python-linear-algebra/README.md

 # Python Linear Algebra

-This repository tries to replicate the core concept expressed in [3Blue1Brown's Essence of linear algebra playlist](https://www.youtube.com/playlist?list=PLZHQObOWTQDPD3MizzM2xVFitgF8hE_ab) with Python, showcasing the power of Numpy.
+This repository tries to replicate the core concepts expressed in [3Blue1Brown's Essence of linear algebra playlist](https://www.youtube.com/playlist?list=PLZHQObOWTQDPD3MizzM2xVFitgF8hE_ab) with Python, showcasing the power of Numpy.

 ## Getting Started